 The Engineering Chemical-Technological Center (IHTC) at Tomsk State University is preparing for the serial production of alkenyl succinic anhydride (ASA).
 This substance is used for sizing paper and cardboard, improving their resistance to moisture.
 The start of production is scheduled for the end of 2025.

-ASA is a viscous amber liquid that is also used in the production of epoxy resins, lubricants, and surfactants.
+ASA is a viscous amber-colored liquid that is also used in the production of epoxy resins, lubricants, and surfactants.
 Previously, the main supplier of ASA to Russia was the Finnish company Kemira, which occupied 70% of the market.
-After the cessation of supplies in 2022, prices for imported glue rose, and the share of costs for adhesive bases in the cost of paper products increased from 17.5% to 48%.
+After the cessation of supplies in 2022, prices for imported adhesive rose, and the share of costs for adhesive bases in the cost of paper products increased from 17.5% to 48%.

 The capacity of the pilot production is 150 tons per year, but if there is demand from consumers, it can be scaled up to 500, 1000 tons per year or more.

 IHTC technology uses Russian raw materials, which reduces the cost of production.
 Several companies have already expressed interest in the products.
 It is planned to produce 750 tons of ASA by the end of 2026.
-At the same time, specialists are working on expanding the range and reducing costs.
+At the same time, specialists are working on expanding the range and reducing the cost.
 The issue of environmentally friendly waste disposal is also being addressed.

 Read more materials on the topic: